henricson/psd2ynab/readme.md

 this project in any way.
 Please read their [End User Privacy Policy](https://nordigen.com/en/company/privacy-policy-end-user/).

-**⚠️ Nordigen has a freemium model, and might sell anonymized or pseudonymized data to third parties, including your transaction details! ⚠️**
+**⚠️ Nordigen has a freemium model, and might sell anonymized or pseudonymized data to third parties, possibly including your transaction details! ⚠️**

 ## Why does this exist